-While sensitive to the economic situation, household consumption (particularly for consumer goods) is relatively stable in volume provided that demographic trends are constant.
+While sensitive to the economic situation, household consumption (particularly for consumer goods) is relatively stable in volume given constant demographic trends.
 Indeed, during an economic recession, consumers focus primarily on price, with the result that they may reduce their outgoings in value terms but not necessarily in volume.
 Therefore contract logistics companies, whose income depends mainly on volumes handled (pallets, order picking, etc.) are less affected by economic slowdowns.
 Nevertheless, the major difficulty for contract logistics players during an economic crisis lies in the erratic fluctuation in volumes handled and the uncertainty that surrounds them.
 Household consumption also depends on changes in purchasing power and on demographic trends.